 Current law requires the public utilities commission (commission) to oversee the safety and oversight of medicaid nonmedical and nonemergency medical transportation services (transportation services).
-The bill eliminates the commission's responsibility to oversee the safety and oversight of the transportation services.
+The act eliminates the commission's responsibility to oversee the safety and oversight of the transportation services.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)